 Brand Awareness KPIs That Show Your Client’s Market Presence

-- Referral Traffic: Which other sites are sending visitors your way?
-This shows how far your content’s reach goes beyond search engines.
+- Referral Traffic: Which external sites direct visitors to your client?
+This demonstrates content reach beyond search engines.

 Read more: The Ultimate Guide to Content Marketing